Historical Credibility for Movie Reviews and Its Application to Weakly Supervised Classification: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:sec2}, we describe related work.
-In Section~\ref{sec:sec3}, we describe text representation models and machine learning techniques that will be used in the proposed learning method.
-In Section~\ref{sec:sec4}, we propose a weakly supervised learning method using historical credibility as a criterion for judging the credibility of movie reviews.
-In Section~\ref{sec:sec5}, we explain how the experimental results show the efficiency and accuracy of the proposed method.
-In Section~\ref{sec:sec6}, we further discuss the proposed learning method.
-Section~\ref{sec:sec7} concludes the paper.
+In Section~\ref{sec:sec4}, we propose historical credibility for judging the credibility of movie reviews.
+In Section~\ref{sec:validation}, we validate the effectiveness of the proposed historical credibility.
+In Section~\ref{sec:sec5}, we apply historical credibility to a weakly supervised classification model and describe the experimental results to show its efficiency and accuracy.
+In Section~\ref{sec:sec6}, we further discuss the proposed historical credibility and its application to the classification model.
+In Section~\ref{sec:sec7}, we conclude the paper.